kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/general-functions.md

 ### Return values

-The `at` function returns the value found at the specified index or using the specified key.
+The `at` function returns the value found at the specified *index* or using the specified *key*.
+The return value can be any data type.

 ### Examples

-The following example returns the value found at the index location—starting with 0—from a list of values:
+The following example returns the value found at the *index* location—starting with 0—from a list of values:

 ```pact
 (at  3 [20 18 16 14 12 10])